keval6b/cv/index.md

 I am an enthusiastic and hard-working Computer Science student currently looking for a year long placement (2021).
 My interests include Cyber Security, IoT and Game Development.
 In regard to Cyber Security, I regularly attempt rooms on [TryHackMe](https://tryhackme.com) which allows me to constantly improve my understanding of the threat and vulnerability landscapes.
-As well as that, I often find myself developing cool game mechanics in my spare time.
-I am constantly building upon my understanding of software and hardware.
+Similarly, I often challenge my own understanding of software and hardware by creating small projects that I find interesting.
+I would ideally like to go into Game Development since it would nurture my existing passion.
+A Cyber Security role would also be of interest to me given that I am also interested in the topic.

 ## Contact